Yes. Covenant is dually accredited by the Association of Christian Schools International (ACSI) and Cognia (formally AdvancED/SACS).

 Yes.
 Prospective students are welcome to "shadow" another Covenant student for a day to experience what being a Knight is all about.
 Please contact the admissions office to schedule your visit (281-359-1090, x218) or email.

 We welcome transfer students if they meet all admissions criteria and there is space available.

 Covenant graduates have been accepted at a number of prestigious colleges and universities throughout the U.S. and the world.
 For a sampling of the universities our alumni attend, please click here.

 Yes.
 Covenant has an extended care program to provide adult supervised child care.
-Supervision is available beginning at 7 a.m. each morning at no additional charge.
-After school care is available from 3 - 6:30 p.m. daily for an additional charge.
+Supervision is available beginning at 6:30 a.m. each morning at no additional charge.
+After school care is available from the time school is dismissed until 6:30 p.m. daily for an additional charge.
 For more details contact Admissions.

 Students applying for admission to Covenant must demonstrate that they are able to handle the academic work expected of them.
 School grade reports and admission testing must indicate a tract record of academic success.
 Recommendation forms are required from the student's current teacher and must confirm not only a history of academic achievement but must also show that the student exhibits the type of character that supports the beliefs and practices of Covenant.

 In the event that an incoming senior wishes to transfer to Covenant from a local school or homeschooling program, the applicant will be required to meet all minimum criteria for admission.
 Once all steps in the application process are completed, the Board of Trustees must approve by a majority vote the admittance of the candidate.